Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Abstract

 \section{Abstract}

-This paper develops a new perspective on parameter-efficient {fine-tuning} for LLMs, inspired by the classical theory of subspace minimization.
-We introduce a unifying framework, {\bf P}arameter-{\bf E}fficient {\bf S}ubspace {\bf O}ptimization ({\bf PESO}), which not only recovers many existing methods such as LoRA but also bridges them with the principled algorithmic and theoretical foundations of subspace optimization.
+This paper develops a new perspective on parameter-efficient fine-tuning (PEFT) for LLMs, inspired by classical subspace minimization.
+We introduce a unifying framework, {\bf P}arameter-{\bf E}fficient {\bf S}ubspace {\bf O}ptimization ({\bf PESO}), which recovers existing methods such as LoRA and connects them to the principled algorithmic and theoretical foundations of subspace optimization.
 This connection highlights a natural ``exploration--exploitation'' view of subspace methods, guiding the design of new algorithms that achieve strong convergence performance while still preserving memory efficiency.
-Importantly, {our framework establishes the convergence {in the full-parameter space}, resolving a critical gap of LoRA variants where {low-rank updates} lack such guarantees.} We further instantiate the framework into a practical algorithm named {PESO-LoRA}, based on LoRA-type parameterization.
-Our algorithm achieves notable improvements over existing methods on standard benchmarks.
+We instantiate the framework into a practical algorithm, {\bf PESO-LoRA}, based on a LoRA-type parameterization.
+Importantly, we provide convergence guarantees stated in the \emph{full-parameter space} for the induced update, addressing a key limitation of LoRA-style analyses that only track low-dimensional factors.
+Empirically, {PESO-LoRA} improves over strong PEFT baselines on standard fine-tuning benchmarks.